 Jay Hoffman has acted as counsel for:

-- Visa Canada Corporation, which provided financial support to Air Canada together with The Toronto-Dominion Bank (TD) and Canadian Imperial Bank of Commerce (CIBC) in connection with Air Canada’s acquisition of Aimia Canada Inc., owner and operator of the Aeroplan loyalty business, for $497 million which includes the assumption of approximately $1.9 billion of Aeroplan Miles liability.
+- Visa Canada Corporation, which provided financial support to Air Canada together with The Toronto-Dominion Bank (TD) and Canadian Imperial Bank of Commerce (CIBC) in connection with Air Canada’s acquisition of Aimia Canada Inc., owner and operator of the Aeroplan loyalty business, in a transaction valued at approximately $2.4 billion.
 Visa also entered long-term agreements with TD and CIBC to continue as network partner for credit cards issued under Air Canada’s new loyalty program.